galaxyproject/iwc/workflows/bacterial_genomics/bacterial_genome_assembly/README.md

-# Bacterial genome assembly subworkflow for paired end data (v1.0)
+# Bacterial genome assembly workflow for paired end data (v1.0)

-This subworkflow use paired-end illumina trimmed reads fastq(.gz) files and executes the following steps:
+This workflow uses paired-end illumina trimmed reads fastq(.gz) files and executes the following steps:
 1. Assembly raw reads to a final contig fasta file
     - **Shovill**
 2. Quality control of the assembly